-Having paid my penance, at seventeen I finally joined the ranks of legally sanctioned drivers.
-I could have taught the drivers-ed class by then, including certain advanced techniques well outside the usual curriculum.
+Having paid penance for my illicit driving, at seventeen I finally joined the ranks of legally sanctioned drivers.
+I could have taught the drivers ed class by then, including certain advanced techniques well outside the usual curriculum.
 Speaking of which, as part of this rite of passage, I finally retired the implements I’d used for hot-wiring the family Dodges.
-It then occurred to me: why not get a job where I could indulge my love of driving and actually get paid for the pleasure?
+And it occurred to me: now that I was legal, why not get a job where I could indulge my love of driving and actually get paid for the pleasure?

 I decided that the place to get paid to drive new cars must be at a car dealer.
 So I walked down to York Road, where the Chevy and Ford stores were.
 Since I was a Chevy man, I turned left, towards Towson Ford.
 I figured here was my chance to act out my anti-Ford bias.
 I walked in the door, and bingo; I was suddenly what’s known in the biz as a “car jockey.”
 My daily after-school job: shuttle the dealer’s cars to and from various storage lots, to the body shop, and back to mother showroom as well as the occasional new car delivery.
+On a slow day, I might actually have to help apply a quick polish to sold cars about to be picked up.
 The scope for unauthorized but paid amusement was only limited by the scope of my imagination and what very little self-restraint a seventeen year-old hoon has.

 My first and overarching rule when ferrying brand new Fords was to religiously adhere to the factory’s engine break-in guidelines.
 Well, only one part, actually.
 I took Ford’s admonishment to “avoid driving at a steady speed” straight to heart.